MBagrat/personal-website/_posts/architecture/2021-02-25-the-pattern-ports-and-adapters-hexagonal-architecture.md

 toc_sticky: true
 ---

-> _Copyright:_ This article a copy of the article "Ports and Adapters Pattern (Hexagonal Architecture)", which was written and published by [Juan Manuel Garrido de Paz](https://jmgarridopaz.github.io/), on August 29, 2018 at the following URL of his website: [https://jmgarridopaz.github.io/content/hexagonalarchitecture.html](https://jmgarridopaz.github.io/content/hexagonalarchitecture.html)
+> _Copyright:_ This article is a copy of the article "Ports and Adapters Pattern (Hexagonal Architecture)", which was written and published by [Juan Manuel Garrido de Paz](https://jmgarridopaz.github.io/), on August 29, 2018, at the following URL of his website: [https://jmgarridopaz.github.io/content/hexagonalarchitecture.html](https://jmgarridopaz.github.io/content/hexagonalarchitecture.html)

 This article is for sharing my knowledge about **Ports & Adapters pattern (also known as Hexagonal Architecture)**, hoping it can be helpful to someone interested in this subject.